I have a partner supporting me. Do I need a Doula?

 During daytime hours of 8 AM-8 PM, we provide a minimum shift of 4 hours.
 Overnight shifts are a minimum of 8 hours and tend to be from 10pm-6am or 11pm-7am.
 Many of our clients prefer longer support shifts, as there is no maximum restrictions, we can create a timing that works best for your family.

 Scheduling your hours with our team is so easy.
 Simply send an email to [email protected] and let us know what you would like to schedule for the week.
 We then get in touch with our team and then confirm those hours with you.

 Overnight support shifts are a minimum of 8 hours, however can be longer when availability allows.
 Typically this is scheduled from 10 PM – 6 AM, so that our parents are able to get as much sleep as possible while the doula is providing your support.

 How do we know when to set up our support?

-As soon as you go into labour you send us an email at email@example.com.
-We are then in continuous contact with you until you are discharged from the hospital.
+For clients that secure support in their pregnancy, you will have access to a postpartum planning call a few weeks prior to your due date.
+These sessions help the transition from the hospital to home a breeze.
+As soon as you go into labour you send as email to your Care Coordinator who is your point person until you are discharged from the hospital.
 During this time we will be in touch with our team and have them ready for whenever you get home.